BinarCode/laravel-restify/docs-v3/content/auth/authorization.md

 ```

 <alert type="info">
-For the examples below, we will consider PostRepository as being a pertinent example.
+For the examples below, we will use PostRepository as our example.
 </alert>

 ### Allow restify

-Just after Restify detects the repository class, it will invoke this method to check if the given user can load this repository in any manner.
-You can also check if the user is an admin for some specific repositories, such as:
+After Restify detects the repository class, it invokes this method to check if the given user can load this repository in any way.
+You can also check if the user is an admin for specific repositories:

 ```php
 // PostPolicy